RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

 new people and ideas.
 To support these goals, he suggested using the following constraints.

 #### The basic interaction of the web is a client making a request to a server and the server sending a response
 The web uses a _client-server_ architecture.
-The client (the browser) is responsible for presenting the _user interface_, and may include processing components.
+The client (often a browser) is responsible for presenting the _user interface_, and may include processing components.
 The server is responsible for durable data storage and may also include processing components.
 The client and server programs should be able to evolve independently--servers should not work only with one specific